jessicakennedy1028/enhanced-bash/README.md

 ```
 -- Close the terminal and reopen, you should see Press F1 or Alt-H for Help

-It should do everything that it needs to do to work, to break it further, I have added an (./documentation/installation.md)[Installation] section to the documents.
+It should do everything that it needs to do to work, to break it down further, I have added an [Installation](./documentation/installation.md) section to the documents.

+## Removal
+Just as easy as it is to install, it should be just as easy as it is to remove.
+When this is installed, the installation script will copy original .bashrc to .bashrc-YYYYMMDD-HHMMSS-EBS (If there are multiple of those, it means you have tried to install more than once).
+Find the one that contains your .bashrc contents (Which should be the oldest one), and rename it back to .bashrc

+All of the files are located in the ~/.local/share/applications/enhanced-bash folder.
+Delete that folder and if you like you may uninstall the dependent applications that it installed for you.
+Which are ```jq git curl highlight most wget python3 python3-pip``` you may use: ```sudo yum|dnf|apt remove jq git curl highlight most wget python3 python3-pip```

+Finally one last thing is the logrotate configuration it created by removing the /etc/logrotate.d$/enhanced-bash configuration file.
+All of Enhanced BASH has been scrubbed from your system.

 ## Help Topics Menu
 |   |   |   |